RobTillaart/SRF05/README.md

 upon the timing it will give an estimate for the speed of sound.
 0.1.2 version seems to be accurate within 5 %.

-- **float determineSpeedOfSound(uint16_t distance)**
+- **float determineSpeedOfSound(uint16_t distance)** distance is between sensor and the wall - not forth and back.
+The distance is averaged over 16 measurements.

-Need to compensate for temperature and humidity.
+Function can be used to compensate for temperature and humidity.

 #### Performance

 Assumes default speed of sound of 340 m/sec.
-Distance is in centimetres and equals total distance (forth and back).

 | distance (cm) | time (us) |
 |:-------------:|----------:|